Fiskk/polyCS/README.md

   expressions through, but this would have created more spaghetti because it didn't work as expected and there are some areas within Angular where I lack enough depth at the moment to achieve what I want quickly.
 If (deadlines) {return simpleSolution};
   I reverted to using Russo-One for all clients.
-Was to go m$!!!!
+Way to go m$!!!!